xav9536/angsd_pipeline/README.md

 ```
 for further visualisation (requires the corrplot package), you may use 01_scripts/Rscripts/visualise_fst.r

-# 08_CALCULATE_THETAS
+# 08 Calculate thetas
+For the estimation of theta statistic, we can not filter for MAF, as we want to keep all positions, including invariant ones (without SNP, MAF = 0).
+For the same reason, we can not provide the list of SNPs filtered by ngsparalog.
+To avoid the overestimation of genetic diversity by including spurious deviant SNPs, we will mask

-this script will NOT filter on Maf as we want to keep all positions to calculate thetas statistics.
+This script will NOT filter on MAF as we want to keep all positions to calculate thetas statistics.
 It will simply filter on coverage with the same parameters fixed in 01_config.sh.

 It calculates the saf, 1DSFS and thetas statistics by population.
 I have tried on all populations together but it does not really make sense and it is impossible to run on thousands of individuals.

 Beware if ancestral sequenc is the reference (folded spectrum), not all stats are meaningful.
 ```